 Let's start with those pocket program books.
 What happened there is that the printer grossly underestimated how long it would take him to do the spiral binding.
 Given that he was running late, he explained that he could not deliver the order until Saturday.
 This led to our Publications managers spending rather more time than they had planned yelling at the printer.
-Because those same people (Bob & Brenda Daverin) had also themselves scheduled to run the newsletter, this then impacted newsletter production.
+Because those same people (Bob & Brenda Daverin) had also scheduled themselves to run newsletter, this then impacted newsletter production.